 Elements in convex analysis

-- Convex set and convex function
+- Convex sets and convex functions

 - Existence and uniqueness of minimizers

-- Convex conjugate
+- Convex conjugates

 - Proximal algorithms, primal-dual hybrid gradient method, alternating direction method of multipliers